missyjeanbeutler/Hosting-Digital-Ocean/README.md

 <details> <summary> nginx installation and configuration </summary>

 ###### Install nginx
-- This will already have been done so you can skip to the next step, configure.
-- Run ```sudo apt-get install nginx```.
 - The ```nginx/``` folder should now be installed in the ```/etc/``` folder.
 Inside ```nginx/```, Ubuntu should have installed multiple files and folders, including ```sites-available/``` and ```sites-enabled/```.
 If these two folders are not here, create them inside the ```nginx/``` folder by running ```touch sites-available sites-enabled```.
 Although the simplest way is to edit the default file that was probably created for you in ```sites-available/```, it may be a better practice to leave the default file alone and instead create and configure a small file for each hosted project site.
 - After making configuration files in ```sites-available``` for each project, we will make links to those files in the ```sites-enabled``` folder. nginx uses this ```sites-enabled/``` folder to know which projects should be active.